ECTS

 The objectives of this course are as follows:

-- Acquire experimental, numerical and theoretical skills
+- Acquire experimental, digital, and theoretical skills

 Know-how and skills